 The common open space restrictions shall be permanent and not just for a period of years.

-The association be responsible for maintaining liability insurance, paying general property taxes, and maintaining recreational and all other facilities.
+The association shall be responsible for maintaining liability insurance, paying general property taxes, and maintaining recreational and all other facilities.

 All lot owners pay their prorated share of the costs of upkeep, maintenance and operation.